 You’ll generally only earn one American Express Membership Point for each dollar you spend.
 AMEX, however, provides five points for every dollar you spend on airline tickets.
 (You must purchase the tickets through the American Express travel portal or directly from the airlines.)
 You will also earn five points for every dollar you spend booking hotels through the company’s online travel portal.

-Except for these bonus categories, therefore, you can often earn better rewards value from other credit cards.
-(The Citi Double Cash Card immediately come to mind.)
+As a result, except for these bonus categories, you can often earn better rewards value from other credit cards.
+(The Citi Double Cash Card immediately comes to mind.)
 This is true even when valuing each reward point at 1.9 cents, as the Points Guy does.

-Still, the points are valuable, particularly if you frequently utilize one of American Express’s point transfer partners.
+Still, the points are valuable, particularly if you frequently utilize one of American Express’ point transfer partners.
 Below is a list of such partners.

 - Air France KLM